-When an employee is denied equal opportunities, looked down upon, or singled out based on race, national origin, gender identity, sexual orientation, age, looks, disability, or religious belief, is considered as workplace discrimination.
+When an employee is denied equal opportunities, looked down upon, or singled out based on their race, national origin, gender identity, sexual orientation, age, looks, disability, or religious belief, it is considered workplace discrimination.

 Examples Of Discrimination In The Workplace

-Despite a clear definition, discrimination has many faces.
-Recently, New York issued a law against something called “hair discrimination”.
-This law is necessary to protect African-Americans whose natural hair is not considered as “professional”.
+This law is necessary to protect African-Americans whose natural hair is not considered "professional."
 This is just one of many instances of how people are treated differently, under the guise of professionalism.